Security Service Federal Credit Union, or SSFCU, is a federally chartered credit union based in San Antonio, Texas.

 Is Security Service Federal Credit Union FDIC insured?

-No, but it’s protected by the NCUA, which is the credit union version of the FDIC.
+No, but it’s protected by the NCUA, the credit union version of the FDIC.

 Does Security Service Federal Credit Union have Zelle?